-Jamie Gutfreund, Chief Marketing Officer at Whalar, kicked off the conversation around community in platforms like Roblox, calling it "this kinder, gentler, mostly safer part" of the gaming community, before asking the panel of experts how they would define "community".
+Jamie Gutfreund, Chief Marketing Officer at Whalar, kicked off the conversation around community in gaming metaverse platforms, calling it "this kinder, gentler, mostly safer part" of the gaming community, before asking the panel of experts how they would define "community".

 "I think a community is something where people choose to be," answered Itamar Benedy, Co-Founder and CEO at Anzu.
 "Something particularly important to remember is that as a marketer, if you want to be part of that community, you need to be a part of that community, and not change how that community is used to interacting.
 You need to respect the rules of how that community works."

 Becky Owen, Head of Creator Innovation and Solutions at Meta, joined in to add that there’s always something that bonds communities.
 "How big is a community?
 It could be 3 people, 1000 people, or 10 million."

 "There’s always something that bonds you to it, and the power of creator marketing is that it has enabled you to build communities on passions that are quite niche oftentimes, and can be with people across the globe.
 It gives you a sense of belonging.
 You’re transitioning from a functional experience to something that is personal and impactful to your daily existence."